UCI-GREGoR/wgs-downstream/README.md

   the manifest the workflow generates from the combined information from the user bam manifest and the data model. as such, to force the pipeline to reevaluate its inputs and rerun if necessary, delete the files `results/linker.tsv` and `results/expansionhunter_denovo/manifest.tsv` and relaunch
+- both DeepTrio and glnexus joint calling are tracked via single tracking files installed under `results/`. as always, just removing the respective results subdirectories will do the job, but the compute can be rather costly if you don't actually require a full rerun. you can individually remove whichever targets you want rerun, plus the trackers `results/split_joint_calls/.joint_calls_split` or `results/deeptrio/.deeptrio_calls_split`, to force the DAG to be reevaluated. note that this behavior is extremely WIP and likely to change to something more sensible.

+#### A Discussion about DeepTrio

+Per the tool's documentation, notably [here](https://github.com/google/deepvariant/blob/r1.5/docs/deeptrio-details.md), DeepTrio uses the following logic for `make_examples`, the first step of the DeepVariant processing chain:

+- for female proband, all available parents are use in `make_examples` for all chromosomes (excluding mitochondrion)
+- for male proband:
+    - for autosomes, all available parents are used
+    - for chrX and chrY pseudoautosomal regions, all available parents are used
+    - for the chrX non-pseudoautosomal region, only the maternal sample is used
+    - for the chrY non-pseudoautosomal region, only the paternal sample is used

+The default configuration of calling regions for GRCh38 is compatible with this calling logic.
+If you want to create a different set of calling regions, e.g. for a different genome build, the above DAG logic is controlled by detecting `chrX`, `chrY`, and `non-PAR` in the calling region filenames as appropriate.

+Note that the above logic does not currently have a solution for the situation of a male proband, non-PAR regions, one present and one absent parent in dataset.
+This is flagged for update.

 ### Step 5: Investigate results